Why Every Small Business Needs an Attorney

 Be smart and hire a small business attorney as a cost of doing business, rather than an expense related to litigation nightmares.
 Anytime you are uncertain about a potential action, contact your small business attorney to discuss it and any ramifications that might result from that action.
 It’s better in the long run to err on the side of caution.
 Your attorney should add value to your business by protecting your business.

-My name is Dana Ball and I provide timely and affordable (only $100 an hour), legal services to small businesses with less than 50 employees.
+My name is Dana Ball and I provide timely and affordable, legal services to small businesses with less than 50 employees.